Kullback-Leibler-Quadratic Optimal Control: Applications to Demand Dispatch

 \section{Applications to Demand Dispatch}

-The theoretical results of this paper are applied to \textit{Demand Dispatch}: an emerging science for automatically controlling flexible loads to help maintain supply-demand balance in the power grid.
-The goal of demand dispatch (DD) is to modify the behavior of flexible loads such that \textit{aggregate power deviation}, with respect to nominal, tracks a reference signal $r=\{r_k\}$ that is broadcast by a balancing authority (BA).
-Although these techniques can be applied to any flexible load, the following results demonstrate distributed control of residential refrigerators.
+An application of the control framework described in the previous sections is \textit{Demand Dispatch}: an evolving science for automatically controlling flexible loads to help maintain supply-demand balance in the power grid.
+The goal of demand dispatch (DD) is to modify the behavior of flexible loads such that the aggregate power consumption tracks a reference signal that is broadcast by a balancing authority (BA).

-In summary, tracking is nearly perfect for \textit{feasible} reference signals.
-Also, the marginal distributions of refrigerators with different initial conditions become almost identical within a few hours, which has interesting implications for control design.
-In the following numerical experiments, the reference signal undergoes a finite Fourier transform to reduce computational complexity as described in \Cref{s:sub}.